Concerns About Trump Presidency Part 3: Domestic Policy

 I get most of my news via local Channel 5 (online), local NPR affiliate WPLN (online), and U.K. based YouTube channel TLDR all of which I check regularly.
 I also receive some information from other channels whose content I watch occasionally including Vox, Search Party, Real Life Lore, Caspian Report, Johnny Harris, and Context Matters.

 If you’re really looking for the most balanced news, Ground News may be something you will want to check out.
-They aggregate news stories from many media outlets and provide insights into how the news is being reported by conservative and progressive leaning Continue reading
+They aggregate news stories from many media outlets and provide insights into how the news is being reported by conservative and Continue reading

 Trump: American Messiah